microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit-SDK/Profiles/MixedRealityControllerConfigurationProfile.md

 * Position - no change
 * Rotation - no change

-### HTC Vive wand controllers (provided via the SteamVR SDK)
+### HTC Vive wand controllers (available in the SteamVR SDK)
 Steam provide basic models for the HTC Vive Wand controllers.

-We recommend applying the following Offsets when using to align with the users view:
+If you use Steams Models, we recommend applying the following Offsets when using to align with the users view:
 * Position - no change
 * Rotation - no change